mal-lang/mal-simulator/README.md

 Actionability/observability are two additional options a node can have, and can be set in a scenario.

-It does not affect viability or necessity, but can be seen as a filter.
+They do not affect viability or necessity, but act as a filter.

-Observability means that a node is observed by a defender if it is compromised.
-Being observed in this case means that it is added to the `MalSimDefenderState.observed_nodes`.
+Observability means that a node is observed by a defender when it is compromised.
+Being observed in this case means it is added to the `MalSimDefenderState.observed_nodes`.

-Actionability currently has no impact in the base simulator, but is used in Vejde MALSIM where it makes it so a certain type of attack step can be used as an action by agents or not.
+Actionability currently has no impact in the base simulator, but is used in Vejde MALSIM it controls whether a certain type of attack step can be used as an action by agents or not.

 ## GUI (slightly experimental)